David-Kopczynski/nix/hosts/laptop/README.md

 ```

 *It is important for this process to have the YubiKey inserted, as it is used to calculate the LUKS key.* \
-*Also, backup the secret used for the YubiKey in a safe place in case of emergency!*
+*Also, backup the secret used for the YubiKey as well as the seed in a safe place in case of emergency!* \
+*When reusing old configurations, make sure to update the `stateVersion` in the host configuration to the latest version.* \